To find yourself unexpectedly suffering with back pain, the most common reaction is to not know what to do.

 Or do you just keep going hoping the pain will go and the problem sorts itself out?

 It can be a complicated chain of thought – when all you want is for the pain to go away and to be able to move freely.

 What the research is saying

 In March 2018, The Lancet (the world’s leading independent general medical journal) featured a series of reports on lower back pain.

 The report highlighted the growing trend of back pain globally and the typical care offered at the earliest stages of lower back pain.

-Analysis of the report acknowledged that there was an ‘unconscionable readiness’ by the medical profession to prescribe painkillers, rest, scans or intrusive procedures – and that research is proving this is not the best approach.
+Analysis of the report acknowledged that there was an unconscionable readiness by the medical profession to medicalise lower back pain – and that research is proving this may not be the best approach.

 At the time of the report’s release, Waldegrave Clinic chiropractor Catherine Quinn who is also the President of the British Chiropractic Association, appeared on Channel 5 news as a spokesperson welcoming the report findings.

 The Waldegrave Clinic approach to back pain